impress/impress.js/DOCUMENTATION.md

 }
 ```

 ### Progressive Enhancement (.impress-not-supported class)

-This class is added to the `body` element if the browser doesn't support features required by impress.js, it is useful to apply some fallback styles in the CSS.
+The `.impress-not-supported` class is added to the `body` element if the browser doesn't support the features required by impress.js to work, it is useful to apply some fallback styles in the CSS.

 It's not necessary to add it manually on the `body` element.
-If the script detects that browser is not good enough it will add this class.
+If the script detects that the browser lacks important features it will add this class.

 It is recommended to add the class manually to the `body` element though, because that means that users without JavaScript will also get fallback styles.
-When impress.js script detects that browser supports all required features, the `.impress-not-support` class will be removed from the `body` element.
+When impress.js script detects that the browser supports all required features, the `.impress-not-support` class will be removed from the `body` element.

 **Example:**